 - 1 clove garlic

 - 1/4 cup olive oil

 - 1/2lemon, juiced

-- 1/4 cup grated pecorino romano cheese
+- 1/4 cup grated pecorino romano cheese, plus more for serving

-- 1 pinch red chile flakes
+- Pinch red chile flakes

 - 1 slice sourdough bread, toasted and broken into bread crumbs

 - In a mortar and pestle (or food processor), combine garlic and olive oil until garlic is fully smashed.
 Add lemon juice, cheese, and chile flakes, and season to taste with salt if needed.